Seattle Golf Club: Players and tournaments

 U.S. President William Howard Taft, an avid golfer, played both the Laurelhurst course when he visited Seattle in 1907, and the current course when he visited as president in 1909 for the Alaska-Yukon-Pacific Exposition.

-Among the tournaments held at the current course have been the 1952 U.S. Amateur, the 1961 Walker Cup, and the 1981 U.S. Senior Men’s Amateur.
+Among the tournaments held at the current course have been the 1952 U.S. Amateur, the 1961 Walker Cup, and the 1981 U.S. Senior Men's Amateur.

+The course will host the US Senior Men's Amateur Championship again in 2027.